ImperialCollegeLondon/Visual2/README.md

 4. Navigate to the project root directory (which contains this README) in a command-line interpreter.
 For Windows usage make sure if possible for convenience that you have a _tabbed_ command-line interpreter that can be started direct from file explorer within a specific directory (by right-clicking on the explorer directory view).
 That makes things a lot more pleasant.
 I recommend [_Hyper_](https://github.com/zeit/hyper/releases), for example, runs multiple tabs and will split window between two tabs, great for running start and launch scripts concurrently in a single window.
 Beware that under Windows `Hyper` uses `ctrl-shift-C`, `ctrl-shift-V` for copy and paste.

 5. Fetch the required `npm` packages by executing `yarn install`.
-This project consistently uses `yarn` Node package manager instead of the older and less competent `npm`.
+This project consistently uses `yarn` Node package manager instead of `npm`.

 6. On macOS or linux ensure you have [paket installed](https://fsprojects.github.io/Paket/installation.html).
 Run `setup.bat` (on Windows) or `sh setup.sh` (on linux or macOS).
 This downloads and updates the submodules, and installs their packages individually (necessary because of the submodule structure), then restores the global packages.
 On other systems run the statements in this file (modified if needed for your system) individually.
 If MSB error occur while running the script (on macOS) and you were using Mono installed by brew previously, run `brew uninstall mono` and refer to step 2 for install Mono correctly).